AndreaGuarracino/ReferenceGraphPangenomeDataAnalysisHackathon2023/README.md

 Of note, the format does not specify that these lines come in a particular order.
 </details>

-Try to run `vf construct` with different values of `-m` and observe the different results.
+Try to run `vg construct` with different values of `-m` and observe the different results.

 Now let's build a new graph that has some variants built into it.
 First, take a look at `tiny/tiny.vcf.gz`, which contains variants in (gzipped) [VCF](https://samtools.github.io/hts-specs/VCFv4.2.pdf) format.